 As people in the West Bank face the guns of the Israeli military to resist the demolitions of their homes, international solidarity movements can take action against the companies manufacturing the bulldozers.

-British company JCB manufactures both civil and military bulldozers, which are regularly used by the Israeli police, military and Civil Administration to demolish Palestinian property.
-It was JCB machines that rolled into the Bedouin village of Khan al-Ahmar last year to begin the preparations for demolition.
+British company JCB manufactures both civil and military bulldozers, which are regularly used by the Israeli police, military and Civil Administration to demolish Palestinian property, livelihood structures and water systems.

 JCB’s bulldozers are used to build Israel’s illegal settlements and to expand Israel’s apartheid wall in the West Bank.
 They are also used in the construction of checkpoints and roadblocks.